 The DEIS indicates current stormwater discharges into the Columbia River will be diverted to the Columbia Slough.
 However, the DEIS does not include an analysis of the specific pollutants in the current stormwater discharges, so the composition of re-diverted stormwater discharges is unknown.
 Therefore, the DEIS cannot accurately gauge the pollutant concentrations of potential stormwater discharges, even after treatment.
 There is no way the DEIS can accurately conclude that the discharge of unknown pollutants into the Columbia Slough will comply with water quality standards or the Slough's TMDL.
-The DEIS further admits that Burnt Bridge Creek could have increases in certain pollutants compared to current conditions.
-Yet, the DEIS does not indicate whether these increases in pollutants will comply with water quality standards for all receiving water bodies.
+The DEIS further admits that Burnt Bridge Creek could have increases in certain pollutants compared to current conditions.348 Yet, the DEIS does not indicate whether these increases in pollutants will comply with water quality standards for all receiving water bodies.
 The DEIS must specifically address whether the project alternatives will violate water quality standards and what steps the project will take to comply with state water quality standards.

-Kayhanian, M., et. al. "Toxicity of urban highway runoff with respect to storm duration."
+346 Kayhanian, M., et. al. "Toxicity of urban highway runoff with respect to storm duration."
 Science of the Total Environment.
 389.2-3 (2008): 386-406.
 Attached as Exhibit AF.

-Gaffield, S. J., et. al. "Public Health Effects of Inadequately Managed Stormwater Runoff."
+347 Gaffield, S. J., et. al. "Public Health Effects of Inadequately Managed Stormwater Runoff."
 American Journal of Public Health.
 93.9 (2003): 1527-1533.
 Attached as Exhibit AG.
-DEIS at 3-385.
+348 DEIS at 3-385.

-The DEIS also fails to disclose the water quality impacts from stormwater discharges off the 35-38 acres of untreated impervious surface under each of the build alternatives.
-The potential for olfactory neurotoxicity raises several important concerns for anadromous salmonids, as these species rely on chemical signals in the aquatic environment to imprint on their natal streams, detect and avoid predators, navigate during adult migrations, and synchronize their spawning.
-Therefore, the DEIS must disclose the quantities of specific pollutants in pollutants.
+The DEIS also fails to disclose the water quality impacts from stormwater discharges off the 35-38 acres of untreated impervious surface under each of the build alternatives.349 Untreated stormwater discharges will have a significant impact on the water quality of the receiving bodies of water yet the DEIS is silent on the issue.
+Untreated stormwater is laden with pollutants such as oil, grease, copper, and zinc and is the major source of non-point source pollution to receiving waters.350 These pollutants have significant adverse impacts on water quality and fish species, most notably the danger of dissolved copper to the survival of ESAprotected salmon species.351 At high concentrations, copper is acutely lethal to fish.
+Recent NOAA research has focused on the salmon olfactory nervous system as a target for dissolved copper.
+The potential for olfactory neurotoxicity raises several important concerns for anadromous salmonids, as these species rely on chemical signals in the aquatic environment to imprint on their natal streams, detect and avoid predators, navigate during adult migrations, and synchronize their spawning.352 Dissolved copper is a potent inhibitor of olfactory function in juvenile coho salmon.353 Therefore, the DEIS must disclose the quantities of specific pollutants